vishal-thenge/juice-shop/README.md

 **Snyk Instructions**
-1. Fork this repo to your own Github account
+1. Fork this repo to your own Github account - test
 2. Import your fork into Snyk via Git
 3. Clone your fork to your local system and ``cd`` yourself to that directory in terminal/command prompt
 4. Download and authenticate Snyk CLI if you haven't already (e.g. install NPM, then run ``npm i snyk -g`` followed by ``snyk auth``)